Housing and Meal Plan Accommodations

 (1st Year/Transfer for Spring)

-With this in mind we have developed requirements and criteria for students living on-campus, before they are able to receive off-campus exemptions.
-Students must live on campus for three years (excluding commuter students):
+With this in mind we have developed requirements and criteria for students living on-campus, before they are able to receive off-campus exemptions through Residence Life.
+Students must live on campus for three years (excluding commuter students), and accommodations are not to be used to circumvent this process.
+All attempts will be made to reasonably accommodate the student on-campus.
+This said, the non-disability exemptions for SHU include:

 - Be 21 years of age